 Several natural sleeping aids can help ease insomnia and promote sleep.
 Natural sleeping aids include dietary supplements that may not be regulated by the U.S. Food Drug Administration (FDA) or subjected to the same level of FDA evaluation as prescription medications.
 Just because these products are natural, that does not mean they are effective or safe.
 It’s best to talk to your doctor before using natural sleeping aids.

-, reduce anxiety, and minimize pain.
+CBD is derived from cannabis and is thought to help promote sleep, reduce anxiety, and minimize pain.
 Cannabis products are not approved by the FDA for the treatment of insomnia.
 Before using CBD, you should speak to your physician about the correct dosage and different routes of administration.

 Chamomile is an herb derived from the chamomile flower.
 Chamomile tea can help promote sleep and relaxation.
 Chamomile is generally regarded as a safe and natural sleeping aid that rarely causes side effects and has limited drug interactions.
 Chamomile is also available as dietary supplements, oils, and skincare products.